geoserver/geoserver/doc/en/user/source/installation/upgrade.rst

 * H2 option under "Disk quota store type" and "Target database type" is replaced with HSQL.
 * The default store type will be in-process HSQL.
 * Existing installations with in-process H2 selection will automatically be migrated to in-process HSQL.
+Old H2 database files will remain in ``gwc/diskquota_page_store_h2/`` under the data directory.
+You may delete those or leave them for a possible downgrade.
 * Important: Existing installations with external H2 database selection will not be migrated automatically.
 You will get an error message at startup and disk quota will be disabled, unless you use a plugin/extension with H2 dependency.
 But other features of GeoServer will keep working.
 You can go to Disk Quota page and configure an external HSQL database or switch to in-process HSQL.
 In case you want to keep using H2 as an in-process/external database, you can add H2 store plugin or any other extension or plugin that has H2 dependency.
 * GeoServer installations with extensions/plugins having H2 dependency will still have H2 option under "Disk quota store type" and "Target database type".